TanvirRashidDon/hello-cluster/README.md

 2. Balance load using nginx (docker container)
 3. Balance load using traefik (docker compose)
 4. Use kubernetis default load balancing (random)
-5. Load balencing with nginx in kubernetis
+5. Reverse proxy with nginx in kubernetis

 ## 1. Test the server as a linux service
 #### Prerequisites: